Sonic-TV/OR2006Sprites/README.md

 WIP.
 Contains new skybox tiles generated in Stable Diffusion 1.5, to replace the often-times super compressed, low quality skyboxes that come with the game.

 #### [Sunny Beach buoy (SASRT)](/Remakes%20and%20Reskins/Levels/Sunny%20Beach%20buoy%20(SASRT)/)
-Replaces the beach buoy arrow on Sunny Beach with an identical, higher quality one from the Outrun Bay level, from Sonic & All Stars Racing Transformed.
+Replaces the beach buoy arrow on Sunny Beach with an identical, higher quality one from the OutRun Bay level, from Sonic & All Stars Racing Transformed.

 ### [Car Skins and Details](/Remakes%20and%20Reskins/Car%20Skins%20and%20Details/)